Easy Pear STRUDEL was never this easy or delicious!

 Another recipe to unleash when you want your partakers to sing your praises as the best baker around.
-Another recipe that tastes gourmet, and looks gourmet but with premade phyllo dough, this Cinnamon Pear Strudel with Vanilla Glaze couldn’t get any easier!
+Another recipe that tastes gourmet, and looks gourmet but with premade phyllo dough, this Strudel couldn’t get any easier!

-This dessert or special occasion breakfast (thank you Pillsbury Toaster Strudel for making it acceptable to eat strudel for breakfast!) is stuffed with cinnamon, vanilla, brown sugar, butter sauteed pears.
-Mmmmmmmmmmm!
-And Yes! the are as deadly as they sound.
-In the – they are so deadly delicious, I just can’t stop eating them, so I might eat myself to death – sort of way.
+This Strudel recipe can be served as a dessert or special occasion breakfast (thank you Pillsbury Toaster Strudel for making it acceptable to eat strudel for breakfast!) and is stuffed with cinnamon, vanilla, brown sugar, butter sauteed pears.
+Yes, they are as outrageously delicious as they sound.

 To achieve such an addicting filling, I experimented with quite a few filling combinations – apples and cinnamon, peaches, adding berries, adding nuts, chocolate, etc., but I found in the end, simple cinnamon pears was my absolute favorite.
 Its all this strudel needs to be deadly delicious!